Community Research Group Members

 Mackenzie Holian, Research Assistant

 Mackenzie is an undergraduate student on a pre-law track with a focus on psychology, justice and peace studies, and criminal justice.
 She is particularly interested in how systemic inequalities, political behavior, and legal systems shape modern discourse and justice.
-Mackenzie plans to pursue a master's degree here at Georgetown in Communication, Culture, and Technology to explore digital media, leadership, and conflict prevention, aiming to bridge psychological science with real-world policy and advocacy.
+Mackenzie is simultaneously pursuing her master's degree here at Georgetown in Communication, Culture, and Technology to explore digital media, leadership, and conflict prevention, aiming to bridge psychological science with real-world policy and advocacy.

 Miriam Woods, Research Assistant